permguard/permguard/site/content/docs/0.1/sdks/golang/azclient.md

   noindex: false # false (default) or true
 ---

 The application, acting as a Policy Enforcement Point (PEP), enforces policies defined by the Policy Decision Point (PDP).
-It can use the PermGuard Go SDK to communicate with the PermGuard PDP.
+The Permguard Go SDK facilitates communication with the Permguard PDP.

-This communication happens through the AuthZ Client, a library that provides a straightforward interface to interact with the PermGuard AuthZ Server.
+This communication occurs through the `AuthZ Client`, a component that provides a straightforward interface for interacting with the Permguard `AuthZ Server`.

 ## Perform an Atomic Authorization Request

-To perform an atomic authorization request using the AZ Client, you need to create a new client and call the `Check` method.
+An `atomic authorization` request can be performed using the `AuthZ Client` by creating a new client instance and invoking the `Check` method.

 ```go
 // Create a new Permguard client